Larkenx/Rotten-Soup/README.md

 - Simple AI for Goblins and Rats

 # Future Goals
-- Regions of Overworld map
+- Distinct Regions of Overworld map
-- Overarching simple quest (e.g collect the 4 diamonds from the 4 regions)
+- Over-arching simple quest (e.g collect the 4 diamonds from the 4 regions)
 - Abilites, ranged combat, and magic combat
 - Noise for dungeon generation
 - Unique random generation for different sections
 - Graphical tiles vs ASCII
+- Shop with items
+- Friendly NPC's
+- More enemy types with stronger AI and unique abilities

-# Feedback
+# Contact / Feedback
 If you have any feedback, please send me an email at larkenx@gmail.com or drop an issue on GitHub.
 Any feedback is welcome and greatly appreciated.